 Your CTA should be larger than less important elements on the page.
 So yes, in this case, size really does matter.
-Make the CTA as easy as possible for people to click through by placing it in an obvious location on the page and using contrasting colours to make it ‘pop’ and stand out.
-The button itself should also have a contrasting colour to the rest of the CTA.
+Make the CTA as easy as possible for people to click through by placing it in an obvious location on the page and using contrasting colors to make it ‘pop’ and stand out.
+The button itself should also have a contrasting color to the rest of the CTA.

 4. Strategic placement

 Typically, CTAs have been located ‘above the fold’- otherwise known as the space on a website that can be viewed without scrolling.
 People generally like this placement because it makes the CTA readily available and uber easy to access.
 While this is still a totally kosher placement for the CTA, it’s now becoming equally as common to place it…*gasp*…BELOW the fold.